wjH-3/Mediarr-Automation/README.md

 All of this can be done right on the terminal, and no other installation is required except for the executable (`Mediarr.exe`).

 *Note: You can also choose to use either the non-anime or anime script by itself.
-For more details on how to do so, head over to their respective sections where there are instructions and also more details about the script themselves.*
+For more info on how to do so, head over to their respective sections where there are instructions and also more details about the script themselves.*

 ---

-# How to Use: The Easy Way
+# Setup Guide:

 1. Go to Releases and download the latest version of `Mediarr.exe` into a folder
 2. On first launch (you only have to do this ONCE), go to ***chrome://version/*** (or similar for other browsers) and locate `Profile Path`